SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Remote File Source

-Remote File Source is not supported by Opentelemetry Collector.
+Remote File Source is not supported by the Opentelemetry Collector.

 ### Syslog Source